mobileticket/vals-schemata/docs/vals-data-spec.md

 **Last stop** (current stop), contains the unique id (e.g., GID), name of the stop (to be displayed on the drivers monitor and zone-id and zone name.
 If the stop is connected to more than one zone (called "omlottzon") all zones shall be included with their zone-ids and zone names.

-LastStop telegrams should be sent in connection to the vehicle arriving at the stop.
+Last stop telegrams should be sent in connection to the vehicle arriving at the stop.

 *Source: [../schemata/last_stop.yaml](../schemata/last_stop.yaml)*
 *Example: [../examples/last_stop.json](../schemata/last_stop.json)*